schatterjee30/Robseq/README.md

-# ROBDEA
-A Robust Statistical Model for Differential Gene Expression Analysis in RNA-Seq Studies
+# A Robust Statistical Model for Differential Gene Expression Analysis in RNA-Seq Studies